-If a slab sensor is to be embedded in the heated area, install conduit from the control location to the desired slab location.
+If a PM-HSC-5 slab sensor is to be embedded in the heated area, install conduit from the control location to the desired slab location.
+When installing the PM-HSC-5 slab sensor in asphalt, it is necessary to encapsulate the sensor housing in a 12"x12" concrete pad.
 Follow the sensor instructions for proper placement and connections.

-Install the circuit breaker size and type as determined earlier in Step 1.7 (Designing the System).
+Install the circuit breaker size and type as determined earlier in step 1.7 (Designing the System).
 DO NOT connect the branch wiring to the breaker yet.

-Label the circuit breaker in the panel which feeds this Snow Melt mat system with "Snow Melt" or similar.
+Label the circuit breaker in the panel which feeds this snow melt mat/cable system with "Snow Melt" or similar.